deviant art

 "Shriekers!"
 Donald corrected him.

-"Let's just hope that this Graboid didn't eat to much and is ready to evolve," said Marina.
+"Let's just hope that this Graboid didn't eat too much and is ready to evolve," said Marina.

 "Aye, but that's the reason why he wishes to snack on us," said Silver.
 "Let's get off this rock before the worm gets too impatient."